Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 Stay in a pet-friendly cottage on the Southern Highlands

-Another great option is the highly-rated Bundanoon Lodge, a luxury bed and breakfast.
+A great option is the highly-rated Bundanoon Lodge, a luxury bed and breakfast.
 It’s best to book directly with the lodge, so that there is no additional charge for your dog.
 There’s also only a handful of pet-friendly rooms and dogs are not permitted without prior arrangement.
 Up to two small dogs or one large dog is permitted per room.
 For more details, see their regulations.

 Alternatively, consider Links House in Bowral, a small hotel that was built in 1928 and aims to capture the charm of that era.
 Small pets are welcome to stay with you – call to discuss the options available.
 A full a la carte breakfast is included with all stays in the onsite restaurant.

-For a stay in the bush, head to Wollondilly River Station.
+For a stay out in the bush, head to Wollondilly River Station.
 The farm is located down Wombeyan Caves Road, 50km west of Berrima.
-(Note that about 45 minutes of the drive is along a windy and bumpy dirt road.)
-All pets are welcome, and previous guests have loved that dogs are allowed off-leash, plus the beautiful spread-out campsites.
-The nightly rate for adults is $20, while pets stay for free.
+(Note that about 45 minutes of the drive is along a windy and bumpy dirt road, with a 4WD recommended after the floods of recent years.)

 You May Also Like